 - To create a new question, click Build Question beside the Ask a Question field on the Tanium Home page.

 - To refine a question that you already issued, click Copy to Question Builder next to the question field on the Question Results page.

-- You can also access the Question Builder page from the Interact menu, and through the More ways to explore data option in the Explore Data dropdown list
+- You can also access the Question Builder page from the Interact menu, and through the More ways to explore data option in the Ask a Question field.

 - Click + Add below Get the following data to create the get statement.
 A row appears with a text field for entering a sensor name.